shadowed1/ChromeOS_PowerControl/README.md

 # **ChromeOS PowerControl**
 ## Requires Developer Mode.

-### - Customize battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
+### - Control battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
-### - Customize CPU clock speed in relation to temperature; unlike Intel's spicier approach.
+### - Control CPU clock speed in relation to temperature; enabling lower temperatures under load and longer battery life.
 ### - Features global commands for ease of use, config files that save settings, and an uninstaller to clean up after itself.
-### - Optionally have BatteryControl, PowerControl start on boot, as well as disabling Turbo Boost on boot if user has rootfs verification disabled
+### - Optionally have BatteryControl, PowerControl start on boot, as well as disabling Turbo Boost on boot if user has rootfs verification disabled.

 ### __How to Install:__